Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-I have a Bambi 75/250 compressor that’s worked perfectly for many years I lent it to a friend when he returned it it was laying on it’s side in the back of his truck he said it was working fine.
+I have a Bambi 75/250 compressor that’s worked perfectly for many years I lent it to a friend when he returned it and the compressor was laying on its side in the back of his truck he said it was working fine.

 Now I have just gone to use it and its not making any pressure.
 I have checked the air adjustment valves still nothing could laying on it side be the problem as it is oil filled?

 Help would be much appreciated,.
 My thanks, MickP.